Ocular Albinism in Charlotte and Wilmington, NC

 The Nettleship-Falls type 1 form of ocular albinism does not affect the color of an individual’s skin or hair.
 Nevertheless, some people with ocular albinism type 1 do have complexions that are slightly lighter than their biological family members are.

-If you or your child is experiencing any of the symptoms associated with ocular albinism type 1, please contact North Carolina eye doctor, Dr. Edward Paul, OD, PhD.
-Dr. Paul has offices in Wilmington and Charlotte, North Carolina.
+If you or your child is experiencing any of the symptoms associated with ocular albinism type 1, please contact The Low Vision Centers of North Carolina.
+We have offices in Wilmington and Charlotte, North Carolina.